-This conjecture has not been disproved yet33.
-However, K. Gödel and G. Gentzen have noticed34 that it is rather easy to prove the consistency of the usual formalism of number theory35 assuming the consistency of intuitionistic arithmetic36 as formalized by A. Heyting.
+This conjecture has not been disproved yet.34 However, K. Gödel and G. Gentzen have noticed35 that it is rather easy to prove the consistency of the usual formalism of number theory36 assuming the consistency of intuitionistic arithmetic37 as formalized by A. Heyting.

 From the standpoint of Brouwer's Intuitionism the proof of the consistency of the formalism of number theory has hereby been achieved.
-But this does not disprove the conjecture mentioned above, since intuitionistic arith-
+But this does not disprove the conjecture mentioned above, since intuitionistic arithmetic goes beyond the realm of intuitive, finite considerations by having also contentful proofs as objects besides the proper mathematical objects, and therefore needs the abstract general concept of an intelligible inference.-